churrops/ansible-wordpress/README.md

 <h3> Production Deploy </h3>

-Edit the inventory file with our staging server
+Edit the inventory file with the IP of your Production server

 <pre>$ cat inventories/prd/hosts
 [dbservers]